New Patients (516) 253-6873

 It is normal for gums to bleed when you first begin to floss?

-If you have just added flossing to your daily oral hygiene routine, sometimes the gums will be bleed while the soft tissue in the mouth adjusts.
-However, this should only be a minimal amount of blood that stops bleeding rather quickly.
+If you have just added flossing to your daily oral hygiene routine, sometimes the gums will bleed while the soft tissue in the mouth adjusts.
+However, this should only be minimal blood that stops bleeding quickly.
 If daily flossing results in bleeding gums for longer than a week, you may be suffering from gingivitis and will need to be treated by Dr. Sousa.

 How can I prevent bleeding gums?

-You can prevent your gums from bleeding by taking good care of your health especially your oral health.
-In doing so, you will prevent gum disease, the leading cause of bleeding gums.
+You can prevent your gums from bleeding by taking good care of your health, especially your oral health.
+Doing so will prevent gum disease, the leading cause of bleeding gums.
 Dr. Sousa recommends brushing your teeth at least twice a day with a fluoride-based toothpaste, flossing once a day, maintaining a healthy lifestyle, eating plenty of healthy foods rich in vitamins and minerals, never using tobacco, and visiting your dentist every six months for a regular checkup.

 Does smoking cause bleeding gums?

-Using any form of tobacco will cause serious damage to your gums that can result in bleeding gums.
+Using any form of tobacco will cause serious damage to your gums, which can result in bleeding gums.
 People who use tobacco regularly are at a higher risk of developing gum disease.
 Tobacco can also cause sore gums, sensitive teeth, and painful sores in the mouth.